monobasic/CAS-FEE-NOTES-APP/README.md

 ```
 $ gulp
 ```
-The default build and watch tasks will be run, The front end will connect to the already running server on: http://127.0.0.1:3001
+The default build and watch tasks will be run, the browser will open http://localhost:3000 automatically and the front end will connect to the already running server on: http://127.0.0.1:3001

-**You are now ready for testing/development!**
+**Congrats, you are now ready for testing/development! :)**

 ## More informations